lmbek/NineNineFive/README.md

 # Lars M Bek - Software Developer
 Welcome to my GitHub profile, you can connect with me on <a href="https://www.linkedin.com/in/lmbek/" target="_blank" color="white">LinkedIn</a>, <a href="https://lmbek.dk" target="_blank">Lmbek.dk</a> or Discord (username: lmbek), if you are a programmer who want to collaborate.

-## About me
-Software Developer from Middle Jutland, Denmark.
-Im the CEO of Beksoft ApS a company that focuses on Software Development on the full scale; from requirement specification to implementation, testing, releasing and maintaining.
-We mostly focus on webbased technology, native technology, cross platform and cloud services.
-I've been developing IT Systems my whole life, don't underestimate my knowledge and growth.

 ## Main Languages, Tools & Services (professional):
 * Serverside: Go, C#, Java, JavaScript
 * Markup, data & more: HTML, GOHTML, CSS, XML, JSON, CSV